hashicorp/terraform-website/content/source/docs/cloud/api/index.html.md

 ## Versioning

-The API documented in these pages is the second version of TFE's API, and resides under the `/v2` prefix.
+The API documented in these pages is the second version of Terraform Cloud's API, and resides under the `/v2` prefix.

 Future APIs will increment this version, leaving the `/v1` API intact, though in the future we might deprecate certain features.
 In that case, we'll provide ample notice to migrate to the new API.